reddavis/Papyrus/README.md

                         .execute()
 ```

-Calling `observe()` on a `PapryrusStore.Query` object will return a Combine publicher which will emit the collection of objects.
+Calling `publisher()` on a `PapryrusStore.CollectionQuery` object will return a Combine publisher which will emit the collection of objects.
 Unless specified the publisher will continue to emit a collection objects whenever a change is detected.

 A change constitutes of: